At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?

+Our paper is related to several papers that predate ours. \citet{imai2009essential} show that, when units all have the same number of observations, pair-clustered standard errors are reliable in clustered and paired RCTs.\footnote{\citet{imai2008variance} show similar results in nonclustered and paired RCTs.} With respect to their paper, we show that this result still holds when units have varying numbers of observations, thus justifying pair-level clustering under more realistic assumptions.
+Moreover, while they focus on finite-sample results, we present large-sample results for $t$-tests based on pair-clustered standard errors.

+\citet{bruhn2009pursuit} use simulations to study, in nonclustered paired RCTs, the error rate of a $t$-test without clustering, which is equivalent to unit-clustering when the RCT is nonclustered.
+They show that this error rate is equal to the targeted error rate.
+This result may appear to conflict with ours, but this apparent discrepancy comes from the DOF adjustment embedded in most statistical software.
+In nonclustered RCTs, the regression with pair fixed effects has one fixed effect for each pair of observations.
+Accordingly, it has approximately half as many regressors as observations, so the DOF adjustment amounts to multiplying nonclustered standard errors by approximately $\sqrt{2}$, which, we show, makes them almost equivalent to the non-DOF-adjusted pair-clustered standard errors.
+This is why the error rate of DOF-adjusted nonclustered $t$-tests is equal to the targeted error rate in nonclustered paired RCTs.

+\citet{abadie2017should} examine the appropriate level of clustering in regression analysis.
+They define a cluster as a group of units whose treatments are positively correlated.
+Their results apply to the case where the assignment is fully clustered (all units in the same cluster have the same treatment), and to the case where the assignment is probabilistically clustered (units in the same cluster have positively correlated treatments).
+Their Corollary 1 states that standard errors need to account for clustering whenever units' treatments are positively clustered within clusters.
+Our results are consistent with theirs.
+The main difference is that we consider a case in which units' treatments are negatively correlated within clusters (the pairs in our paper), which is not something they consider.
+However, our papers share a common theme: that standard errors need to account for clustering when treatments are correlated within some groups of units.

+\citet{ATHEY201773} and \citet{bai2021inference} study the error rate of $t$-tests based on unit-clustered standard errors in paired experiments, when pair fixed effects are not included in the regression.
+They both show that without pair fixed effects, the test's error rate is lower than the targeted error rate.
+We instead show that when pair fixed effects are included in the regression, the error rate of this test becomes larger than the targeted error rate.
+In our survey of paired experiments, we find that including pair fixed effects in the regression is a much more common practice than not including those fixed effects.

-The paper is organized as follows.
-Section 2 presents our survey of paired and small-strata experiments in economics.
-Section 3 introduces the setup and the notation.
-Section 4 presents our main results, for paired designs.
-Section 5 presents our simulation study.
-Section 6 presents our empirical applications.
-In Section 7, we use simulations to show that our results for paired designs extend to stratified experiments with small strata.
+The rest of this paper is organized as follows.
+Section 2 presents our survey of paired and small-strata RCTs in economics.
+Section 3 introduces our main theoretical results.
+Section 4 presents our simulation study.
+Section 5 presents our empirical application.
+Section 6 briefly discusses various extensions of our baseline results, which are fully developed in our Online Appendix.
+Section 7 concludes.
+Throughout the paper, a unit refers to a randomization unit (e.g.,\ a village), while an observation refers to the level at which the regression is estimated (e.g.,\ a villager).